BoqiaoZhang/Course-Registration-System/README.md

 - As a student user, I want to be able to view all the names of the courses in my registered course list **(for grading please)**.
 - As a student user, I want to be able to drop a course from my registered course list.
+- As a student user, I want to be able to save my registered course list.
+- As a student user, I want to be able to load my registered course list.